 - the image is disclosed with the intent to harm, harass, intimidate, threaten, or coerce the depicted person.i

-For the purposes of this statute, “reasonable expectation of privacy” means that a person exhibits an actual expectation of privacy and the expectation is reasonable.ii For example, a person may have a reasonable expectation of privacy while changing clothes in a locker room.
+For the purposes of this statute, “reasonable expectation of privacy” means that a person exhibits an actual expectation of privacy and the expectation is reasonable.ii For example, a person may reasonably expect privacy while changing clothes in a locker room.

 Further, “image” means a photograph, videotape, film, or digital recording.iii